patrickcping/pingone-go-sdk-v2/authorize/docs/AuthorizeEditorDataServiceSettingsHttpServiceSettingsDTO.md

 ### NewAuthorizeEditorDataServiceSettingsHttpServiceSettingsDTO

-`func NewAuthorizeEditorDataServiceSettingsHttpServiceSettingsDTO(url string, verb string, authentication AuthorizeEditorDataAuthenticationDTO, tlsSettings AuthorizeEditorDataTlsSettingsDTO, ) *AuthorizeEditorDataServiceSettingsHttpServiceSettingsDTO`
+`func NewAuthorizeEditorDataServiceSettingsHttpServiceSettingsDTO(url string, verb EnumAuthorizeEditorDataServiceSettingsHttpServiceSettingsDTOVerb, authentication AuthorizeEditorDataAuthenticationDTO, tlsSettings AuthorizeEditorDataTlsSettingsDTO, ) *AuthorizeEditorDataServiceSettingsHttpServiceSettingsDTO`

 NewAuthorizeEditorDataServiceSettingsHttpServiceSettingsDTO instantiates a new AuthorizeEditorDataServiceSettingsHttpServiceSettingsDTO object
 This constructor will assign default values to properties that have it defined,